8 Photography Tips For Creating The Perfect Family Portrait

 Creating the perfect family portrait is no mean feat.
 Not only do you have the weather and lighting to contend with, there are background intrusions, drooling dogs (or children!) and weary grimacing smiles to tackle.

-Read on for top tips on how to take a family portrait that truly captures the spirit of your holiday.
+We've put together some tips on how to take a family portrait that truly captures the spirit of your holiday.

 1. Take your time (but don’t overdo it)